Trump Pressures Congress To Replace Obamacare Quickly

 "I think we will get approval.
 I won't tell you how, but we will get approval.
 You see what's happened in the House in recent weeks," Trump said, referencing his tweet during a House Republican move to gut their independent ethics office, which along with widespread constituent outrage was cited by some members as a reason the gambit failed.

-Trump's comments come as Republicans continue their debate over how exactly to repeal and replace Obamacare, while Democrats have been holding rallies around the country in support of the existing healthcare law.
+Trump's comments come as Republicans continue their debate over how exactly to repeal and replace Obamacare, while Democrats have been holding rallies around the country in support of the existing health care law.

 Last week, GOP lawmakers approved a budget resolution that sets up a framework for repealing the Affordable Care Act.
 But House Speaker Paul Ryan, R-Wis., has said that lawmakers are not "holding hard deadlines" for replacing the federal health policy.